applebym/project5_final/project_code/README.md

 # Project Code

-This folder contain code essential to the fashion image search tool.
+This folder contain code essential to the fashion image search tool. <br />

 **download_photos.py**: Downloads each image from given shopstyle url and create dictionary with metadata.
 **fashion_image_search.py**: Contains code to perform image search on given query image.